nvincenthill/dotmail/README.md

 All dependencies listed in `package.json`.

 Create a firebase project for authentication and user data permanence.
-This project currently uses nodemailer SMTP connection to gmail.com send email and thus requires a Gmail account to operate.
+This project currently supports Nodemailer SMTP connection to gmail.com or AWS SES send email and thus requires a Gmail account or AWS account with a non-sandboxed SES to operate.

 Create a folder named `data` in the root directory to store MJML templates to transpile, inject, and send.
 See below for `example.mjml`: